-- (2) Reflects the grant date fair value of restricted stock awards calculated in accordance with Accounting Standards Codification Topic 718-Stock Compensation, excluding the effect of estimated forfeitures.
+- (2) Represents awards of restricted stock granted in 2014, 2013 and 2012, for performance in 2013, 2012 and 2011, respectively, at the grant date fair value of such awards calculated in accordance with Accounting Standards Codification Topic 718-Stock Compensation, excluding the effect of estimated forfeitures.
 These amounts do not correspond to the actual values that will be realized by the named executives.
-Grant date fair value assumptions are consistent with those disclosed in Note 9-Stock Based Compensation, in the consolidated financial statements included in our 2013 Annual Report on Form 10-K. - (3) Majestic provided services to us and to other affiliated and non-affiliated entities.
-We accounted for approximately 55% of Majestic's revenues in 2013.
+Grant date fair value assumptions are consistent with those disclosed in Note 10 Stock Based Compensation, in the consolidated financial statements included in our 2014 Annual Report on Form 10-K. In January 2015 we granted, for 2014 performance, 18,000 and 15,000 shares of restricted stock to Messrs.
+Callan and Ricketts, respectively, with a grant date fair value of \$442,800 and \$369,000, respectively, and 8,600 shares of restricted stock to each of Messrs.
+Kalish, M. Gould and F. Gould, with a grant date fair value of \$211,560 for each such award. - (3) Majestic provided services to us and to other affiliated and non-affiliated entities.
+We accounted for approximately 53.9% of Majestic's revenues in 2014.
 We include in the "All Other Compensation" column for Messrs.
-Kalish, F. Gould and M. Gould, 55% of the compensation each received from Majestic in 2013.
-See "Certain Relationships and Related Transactions" for additional information. - (4) All compensation received by Messrs.
-Callan and Ricketts is paid solely and directly by us. - (5) Other than the restricted stock awarded to these individuals and the fees paid to Messrs.
-M. Gould and F. Gould for serving as chairman and vice chairman: (a) we did not pay, nor were we allocated, any portion of such person's base salary, bonus, defined contribution plan payments or perquisites in 2013, 2012 and 2011; and (b) the services of these individuals is provided to us pursuant to the compensation and services agreement with Majestic. - (6) Includes \$38,250 of contributions to our defined contribution plan, dividends of \$76,396 on unvested restricted stock and perquisites aggregating \$27,083, of which \$21,158 represents an automobile allowance and related insurance, maintenance and repairs and \$5,925 represents the annual premium for additional disability insurance.
-Approximately \$338,000 has been accumulated for this individual pursuant to our defined contribution plan.
+Kalish, F. Gould and M. Gould, 53.9% of the compensation each received from Majestic in 2014.
+See "Certain Relationships and Related Transactions" for additional information.

+(4) All compensation received by Messrs.
+Callan and Ricketts is paid solely and directly by us.

+- (5) Other than the restricted stock awarded to these individuals and the fees paid to Messrs.
+M. Gould and F. Gould for serving as Chairman and Vice Chairman, respectively: (a) we did not pay, nor were we allocated, any portion of such person's base salary, bonus, defined contribution plan payments or perquisites in 2014, 2013 and 2012; and (b) the services of these individuals is provided to us pursuant to the compensation and services agreement with Majestic. - (6) Includes \$39,000 of contributions to our defined contribution plan, dividends of \$84,450 on unvested restricted stock and perquisites aggregating \$27,052, of which \$21,127 represents an automobile allowance and related insurance, maintenance and repairs and \$5,925 represents the annual premium for additional disability insurance.
+Approximately \$430,000 has been accumulated for this individual pursuant to our defined contribution plan.

-- (7) Includes dividends of \$46,292 on unvested restricted stock and compensation of \$28,463 paid to him by Majestic, which represents 55% of the total amount of \$51,750 paid him by Majestic.
-See note 3 above and "Certain Relationships and Related Transactions." - (8) Represents dividends of \$46,292 on unvested restricted stock and compensation of \$16,500 paid to him by Majestic, which represents 55% of the total amount of \$30,000 paid to him by Majestic.
-See note 3 above and "Certain Relationships and Related Transactions." - (9) Includes dividends of \$62,480 on unvested restricted stock, our contribution of \$38,250 to our defined contribution plan, and perquisites of \$8,853, representing an automobile allowance and related expenses.
-Approximately \$475,000 has been accumulated for this individual pursuant to our defined contribution plan. - (10) Includes dividends of \$46,292 on unvested restricted stock and compensation of \$42,983 paid to him by Majestic, which represents 55% of the total amount of \$78,150 paid him by Majestic.
+- (7) Includes dividends of \$51,750 on unvested restricted stock and compensation of \$42,818 paid to him by Majestic, which represents 53.9% of the total amount of \$79,440 paid him by Majestic.
+See note 3 above and "Certain Relationships and Related Transactions." - (8) Includes dividends of \$68,250 on unvested restricted stock, contribution of \$39,000 to our defined contribution plan, and perquisites of \$8,340, representing an automobile allowance and related expenses.
+Approximately \$565,000 has been accumulated for this individual pursuant to our defined contribution plan. - (9) Includes dividends of \$51,750 on unvested restricted stock and compensation of \$77,881 paid to him by Majestic, which represents 53.9% of the total amount of \$144,492 paid him by Majestic.
+See note 3 above and "Certain Relationships and Related Transactions." - (10) Includes dividends of \$51,750 on unvested restricted stock.
+He did not receive any compensation from Majestic in 2014.
 See note 3 above and "Certain Relationships and Related Transactions."

-GRANT OF PLAN BASED AWARDS DURING 2013
+GRANT OF PLAN BASED AWARDS DURING 2014

-The following table summarizes information regarding restricted stock awards granted in 2013 pursuant to our 2012 Incentive Plan:
+The following table summarizes information regarding restricted stock awards granted in 2014 pursuant to our 2012 Incentive Plan: